Pupil premium strategy statement – Belfield Community School

 Teaching is to focus on what children need to learn.
 No child left behind |

 Pupil Progress meeting show progress and identify gaps.
 Interventions are targeted well and have an impact.
-The curriculum is well planned and shows progression. |
+The curriculum is well planned and shows progression.
+For those children with additional needs, their learning is also measured against clear targets on APDRs or Cherry Garden mapping where appropriate. |

 Use wider school intelligence to ensure children are not suffering due to extreme home conditions.
 All children who need EHA/CSC support receive it.
 Outside agencies are challenged to support this. |